-IllegalStateException when called on a dispatcher that has one or more registered AsyncTimable71 objects.
+IllegalStateException when called on a dispatcher that has one or more registered $AsyncTimable^{71}$ objects.

-10.4.2.5 TimeDispatcher.Runner
+10.3.2.5 TimeDispatcher.Runner

-java.lang.Object java.lang.Thread javax.realtime.RealtimeThread javax.realtime.TimeDispatcher.Runner Description java.lang.Object javax.realtime.AsyncBaseEvent javax.realtime.AsyncEvent javax.realtime.Timer javax.realtime.AsyncTimable javax.realtime.ActiveEvent
+'''

+java.lang.Object

+java.lang.Thread

+javax.realtime.RealtimeThread

+javax.realtime.TimeDispatcher.Runner

+'''

+'''

+public

-Signature public void run()
+void run()

+'''

-10.4.2.6 Timer
+10.3.2.6 Timer

 A timer is a timed event that measures time according to a given $Clock^{72}$.
 This class defines basic functionality available to all timers.
-Applications will generally use either PeriodicTimer73 to create an event that is fired repeatedly at regular intervals, or OneShotTimer74 for an event that just fires once at a specific time.
+Applications will generally use either $PeriodicTimer^{73}$ to create an event that is fired repeatedly at regular intervals, or $OneShotTimer^{74}$ for an event that just fires once at a specific time.
 A timer is always associated with at least one $Clock^{75}$, which provides the basic facilities of something that ticks along following some time line (realtime, CPU-time, user-time, simulation-time, etc.).
 All timers are created disabled and do nothing until start() is called.